To my dear brother and namesake,

 This is a universal thought among humankind, of course, and probably always has been.

-Granted, small children are able to inflict pain in a more or less disinterested way, and perhaps early man can do the same, as can any mindless crowd.
-But there comes a time throughout the Ancient world, especially among the psychologically and religiously developed Jews under Roman terror, when egregious cruelties become unbearably oppressive.
-The sheer numbers of the crucified hung up for their several-day agony, let alone the aspect of any one of them, reach a saturation point and an extreme of consciousness, concentrated in the Christ.
+Granted, small children are able to inflict pain in a more or less disinterested way, and perhaps early man did the same, as can any mindless crowd today.
+The egregious cruelties throughout the Ancient world may seem to us unbearably oppressive.
+We read how a Roman matron may command that a clumsy servant be nailed to a cross.
+Livy tells how Hannibal in Italy crucifies a guide who cannot understand his Punic tongue correctly.
+The followers of Spartacus suffer the same fate en mass.
+But there comes at time, especially among the psychologically and religiously developed Jews under Roman terror,when the sheer numbers hung up for their several-day agony, let alone the aspect of any one of them, reach a saturation point and an extreme of consciousness, concentrated in the Christ.

-Not far from the universal human question, "which one am I, how is it I am this onlooker and not that sufferer?" lies the ancient wisdom that gods are accustomed to visit the earth.
+Not far from the universal human question, "which one am I, how is it I am this onlooker and not that sufferer?" lies the ancient wisdom that gods to visit the earth.
 That is why we do well to meet all comers with kindness, and hospitality toward the stranger is a virtue.
-For millennia after the visit of those three strangers to Abraham and Sarah, such insights continued to be fostered and refined.
-The last consequence of the sacredness of the stranger eventually becomes the central message of Jesus, "for inasmuch as ye do it unto the least of these my brethren, ye do it unto me."
+After the visit of those three strangers to Abraham and Sarah, such insights continued to be fostered and refined.
+The sacredness of the stranger, if carried to its last consequence, eventually leads to the central message of Jesus, "for inasmuch as ye do it unto the least of these my brethren, ye do it unto me."

-Whether it is some particular Nazarene preaching the ancient Golden Rule, however, is not so important as is the ubiquitous spectacle of all those young men tortured on the cross, over and over again, until the message rises up in the hearts of an entire generation.
+The ancient Golden Rule preached by some particular Nazarene may not have been so important as the ubiquitous spectacle of all those young men tortured on the cross, over and over again, until the message rises up in the hearts of an entire generation.
 At first it is a cry of revulsion, No more!
 That young man hanging there, who is he?
 And that unfeeling, coarse mercenary inflicting the horror, is that me?
 Surely it is merciful God himself being tortured without mercy!
 We are all guilty of this unspeakable, measureless cruelty, and the Suffering Servant dies for our wretchedness, the line of mutilated Osiris and Dionysus extending on beyond human memory.

 I do not mean, dear Reverend Wesley, to diminish your Christian message.
-The Christian era, or as, in my day, some wistfully said, the Common Era, certainly begins with a major shift in the Western mentality.
+The Christian era, or as some wistfully said in my day, the Common Era, certainly begins with that major shift in the Western mentality.
 The age-old Jewish faith spreads.
 Throughout the diaspora it accommodates non-Jews and proselytizes far beyond its place of origin.
 A tribal religion once characterized by exclusivity is transformed into a world religion in the name of a Galilean agitator become Messiah to the Gentiles.
 Crucifixion recedes as distinctive feature of the Empire, as does even the divine status of the emperor himself.
-The grand entertainments of human agony are perceived as shameful holdovers (as we see already in Augustine's friend Alypius--Confessions 6.8.13).
+The grand of human agony are perceived as shameful holdovers (as we see already in Augustine's friend Alypius--).
 These are important changes in the character of humankind, comparable to Father Abraham's rejection of human sacrifice.
 If it was not wrong to teach monotheism by means of a person--Jehovah now taking a walk in his garden, now consulting with his advisers--it may also help us if we individualize Jesus, the better to hear His teachings, to experience His sufferings.

 I say these things in the spirit of Paul, who claims to have put away childish things, himself.
 He, if anyone, knows the mind-numbing extent of the law, and the comprehensive cruelty of its execution, but yet as teacher he focuses on the particular agony of one individual--whom he never saw.
 The receptiveness of his audiences far beyond the confines of Jerusalem arises no doubt from the universal practice of a torture and execution become not simply intolerable, but somehow exemplary and emblematic for universal suffering.
 You no doubt do well to continue Paul's superb apostolic method.